magomimmo/modern-cljs/doc/tutorial-20.md

 the `"0.3.4"`.
 Before this release `lein-cljsbuild` silently download a specific CLJS release.

-The `"0.3.4"` release of `lein-cljsbuild` plugin now warns you when you do not specify a CLJS dependency in your project and implicitly downloads the `"0.0-1859"` CLJS release which, in turn, requires the CLJ `"1.5.1"` release.
+Starting from the `"0.3.3"` release of `lein-cljsbuild` plugin warns you when you do not specify a CLJS dependency in your project and implicitly downloads the `"0.0-1859"` CLJS release which, in turn, requires the CLJ `"1.5.1"` release.
 The `"0.3.4"` release also requires a `lein` release `"2.1.2"` or higher.

 > NOTE 6: Being CLJS a very young language, it's very frequently
 > updated.
 The latest available CLJS release at the moment of this